-- 1.is the process of recording, classifying, summarizing in a significant manner of transactions which are in financial character and finally results are interpreted. - 2.
-The users of accounting are and external. - 3.
-Accounting records all the transactions which can be expressed either in - 4.
-The creditors are interested to know the of the business.
+- 1. .....is the process of recording, classifying, summarizing in a significant manner of transactions which are in financial character and finally results are interpreted. - 2.
+The users of accounting are ..... and external. - 3.
+Accounting records all the transactions which can be expressed either in ..... - 4.
+The creditors are interested to know the ..... of the business. - 5.
+The primary objective of the accounting is to maintain the records of all ..... of the business.